Omi Salesforce Integration Company

 Salesforce Integration Approaches

-We can identify two core ways of integrating Salesforce into your business, each coming with their pros and cons.
+We can identify two core ways of integrating Salesforce into your business, each coming with its pros and cons.

 App-Based Salesforce Integration Approach